dansmyers/InterviewQuestionGuide/Dynamic_Programming/Box_Stacking_Pseudocode_Tutorial.md

 		// append to list
 		allBoxes.append(box1);
+		allBoxes.append(box2);
 ```
 Now the original boxes and the rotations have been added to one list.
 Sorting the list in dreasing base area is helpful.
+This makes implementing the bottom-up approach much more straight forward.
+A box with a larger base area cannot be places on one with smaller base area.
 ```
 	// sort allBoxes in decreasing order according to their base area reverseSort(allBoxes);